GC - Graduate College

 Provides campus credit for study at accredited domestics institutions outside the CIC.
 0 to 12 graduate hours.
 Approved for both letter and S/U grading.
 May be repeated to a maximum of 12 graduate hours in separate terms.
 Credit received will depend on transfer approved from visited institution.
 Prerequisite: Registration will be controlled by Graduate Records.

 Provides campus credit for study at accredited foreign institutions or approved overseas programs.
 Final determination of credit granted is made after the student's successful completion of work.
 Credit will not count toward residence requirements.
-0 to 18 undergraduate hours.
+No undergraduate credit.
 0 to 18 graduate hours.
-Approved for both letter and S/U grading.
-0 to 18 hours fall and spring semesters.
-0 to 12 hours summer term.
+Approved for Letter and S/U grading.
 Prerequisite: Full academic standing in the Graduate College and consent of major department and Graduate College.

 The Office of Undergraduate Research (OUR) and the Graduate College offer the opportunity for first and second-year undergraduate students to assist advanced graduate students with their research projects.
 Through a one-on-one research experience with their graduate student mentor, undergraduate students will have the opportunity to learn what it means to do research, create knowledge, and produce scholarship.
 This course will serve as a formal record of the graduate mentoring side of the apprenticeship (i.e., "practicum").
 0 graduate hours.
 No professional credit.
 Approved for S/U grading only.
 May be repeated.